abmummaneni/DynamicConvexHull/README.md

 - `mediumLeda.cpp`
 - `timer.cpp`
 - `randMatplot++.cpp`
+- `HullGraph.cpp`

 The first two drivers require Leda and are interactive programs where the user can add and remove points using left and right clicks.
+The second driver shows the process of the hulls being broken up and recombined.

 The third driver inserts 2^18 points and times the programs execution time for each power of 2 insert.
 It prints pairs of the form (log^2(n), time) to stdout.
 These can then be copy and pasted into Desmos which shows the linear relationship as expected.

-The last driver uses the Matplot++ to randomly insert and delete points.
+The fourth driver uses the Matplot++ to randomly insert and delete points.
 I was using this before I had set up Leda, eventually I will convert this to use Leda as well.

+The last driver draws the lower hull graph of a randomly generated point set.
 ## How to run the program
 A makefile is provided which can compile the following executables:
 - `minimalLeda`
 - `mediumLeda`
 - `timer`
+- `HullGraph`

 To compile any one of these, simply run `make <executable name>` while in the directory containing the files.

 If you have Matplot++ installed you can compile `randMatplot++` with the included CMakeLists.txt file.